| Document Number: | WG14 N1269 |

 · unlock

-Every mutual exclusion class mtx
+Every mutual exclusion class mtx defines a nested

-lock object for an object of the type mtx
+lock object for an object of the type mtx.

 A lock object is an object whose constructor locks an associated mutex object and whose destructor unlocks the mutex object.
 Thus, unlocking is guaranteed in the presence of exceptions.
 Lock objects cannot be copied.